Text to Speech Button

 Please be sure to note, before moving forward, that the use of the term karma on this site, and in all of my work, is always in the literal, and neutral, translation of the word as actions that have a cause and effect in the world.
 Please further note that I do not refer to karma in the context of it’s place in ideological beliefs in supernatural curses, past lives, or future existences (in the same way that I do not believe in the existence of literal Gods and Goddesses), since this phenomena has never been proven to be anything other than imagination/fantasy.

-There is only one physical life for each of us, and victims of crimes such as slavery, the holocaust, rape, abuse of any kind, and other atrocities never did anything in a past life to deserve their fate in their present one other than exist in a world in which they were the unfortunate recipients of other people’s bad actions (or karma) guided by ignorance or hatred.
+Here, I honor a reality in which there is only one physical life for each of us, and victims of crimes such as slavery, the holocaust, rape, abuse of any kind, and other atrocities never did anything in a past life to deserve their fate in their present one other than exist in a world in which they were the unfortunate recipients of other people’s bad actions (or karma) guided by ignorance or hatred.

-This is also important to always emphasize because this word is often overly misused, and is an area of Yogic Philosophy that I feel is often shrouded in mythology, false ideology, and lack of compassion/understanding that we can sometimes unfortunately see from many popular and well-adopted schools of thought.
+This is important to emphasize because this word is often overly misused, and is an area of Yogic Philosophy that I feel is often shrouded in mythology, false ideology, and lack of compassion/understanding that we can sometimes unfortunately see from many popular and well-adopted schools of thought.

 Read more about karma here.
 Or click the image above to read the full article/post that was just noted.